Seed-Based Restoration

 Seeds are the foundation of ecosystem restoration.
 The 2023 Native Plant Material Survey (in process) was an opportunity to articulate the collective need for access to more native seeds in order to reach restoration goals and expand restoration capacity.
 Discussions around "Disturbance-Ready Restoration" at the 2023 Pacific Entomological and Botanical (PEB) meeting indicated that seeds are key resources to respond to Extreme Climate Events (e.g., post-fire, post-wind storm), and limitations in the availability of seed quantity and quality restrict managers ability to respond to ECEs.
-In a subsequent set of conversations at the 2024 Hawaiʻi Conservation Conference (HCC) during a workshop on "Climate-Change Resilient Restoration", seed availability was articulated as a barrier to restoration goals within several ecosystem contexts.
+In a subsequent set of conversations at the 2024 Hawaiʻi Conservation Conference (HCC) during a workshop on "Climate-Change Resilient Restoration", seed availability was articulated as a barrier to achieving restoration goals within several ecosystem contexts.
 Furthermore, knowledge of seed based restoration projects and efficacy in Hawaiʻi remains largely unknown.
 At the 2024 Hawaiʻi Island Restoration Forum, three seed broadcasting projects were highlighted.
-These presentations address the logistics of conducting a seed broadcast: collection effort, seed cleaning, seed deployment and monitoring.
+These presentations address the logistics of conducting a seed broadcast including collection effort, seed cleaning, seed deployment.
+Monitoring is a key component of these projects however, monitoring strategies and any results are not a part of this resource.

 Click on any of the thumbnails below to peruse the presentation as a pdf.
 Use the menu below the presentations to compare details across projects.